 Experiences of lifetime, supported accommodation can vary significantly based on a range of factors.
-Here, ISCRR researchers take a close look at these factors to identify international best practise in this area - and how it can be effectively delivered to injured people in Victoria.
+ISCRR researchers study these factors to identify international best practise in this area and how it can be effectively delivered to injured people in Victoria.

 Disability Support Services

 After neurotrauma (Spinal Cord Injury or Acquired Brain Injury), injured individuals rely on a wide network of care providers to maintain their health, wellbeing and quality of life.
-ISCRR research looks closely at these relationships and processes. to assess whether they can be improved to benefit injured individuals, their families, and the Victorian community.
+ISCRR research looks at these relationships and processes to assess whether they can be improved to benefit injured individuals, their families and the Victorian community.

-Technology is advancing at a rapid rate - but have we fully explored its potential to improve the daily lives of people with disabilities?
-ISCRR researchers are continuously investigating the new possibilities offered by technology, to find out how it can help injured individuals, their families, carers, and the community.
+Technology is advancing at a rapid rate.
+Have we fully explored its potential to improve the daily lives of people with disabilities?
+ISCRR researchers are continuously investigating the new possibilities offered by technology, and how it can help injured individuals, their families, carers, and the community.

-Research has shown that effective integration into the broader community can have a significant impact on the Quality of Life (QOL) outcomes experienced by individuals after neurotrauma (Spinal Cord Injury or Acquired Brain Injury).
+Research has shown that effective integration into the broader community can have a significant impact on the quality of life outcomes experienced by individuals after neurotrauma (Spinal Cord Injury or Acquired Brain Injury).
 ISCRR helps to facilitate this process by conducting research in this field.